 While all emails are not important, in the same manner, all emails are not unimportant either.
 You get to decide which email is important and which is not.
 Emails from colleagues, consumers etc probably have their own hierarchy of urgency.
 So attend to those emails accordingly.
 You don’t have to clear out your inbox at one go.
 But what you do need to is attack that inbox in stages.
 Deal with your important mails first, and leave the other mails for later one, when you need a breather from work.

 Junk Mail is Still Junk

-Sometimes we sign up for information, newsletters etc which are relevant for that period of time, but not after.
+Sometimes we sign up for information, newsletters etc that are relevant for that period of time, but not after.
 One question you need to ask is do you really need to be subscribed to so many things?
 In fact, you don’t.
-Unless your subscription is paid, which is another thing all together.
+Unless your subscription is paid, which is another thing altogether.
 But for the most part, most promotions are junk mail that you don’t really need.
-Get into the habit of ruthlessly unsubscribing from the mails you do not want.
+Get into the habit of ruthlessly unsubscribing from the emails you do not want.
 If you need those emails or information again, no worries, you can sign up again.

 One of the coolest things about Gmail is that is allows you to add a lot of email plugins, most of which are aimed at improving productivity.
 Lifehack has collated a bunch of plugins here that people have found useful.
 Pick and choose and streamline your email experience.

 Also read: 8 Tips To Improve Your Productivity In The Workplace